UI-Research/mobility-from-poverty/08_education/README.md

 Data was downloaded from IPUMS.
 Then cleaned with the IPUMS .sas program.
 Then I created county FIPS using Paul's method.
 Then, I calculated the number of 3 and 4 year olds, the number of children in pre school, and divided them.

+* Final data name(s): metrics_college
+* Analyst(s): Kevin Werner and Paul Johnson
+* Data source(s): ACS
+* Year(s): 2018
+* Notes:
+	The compute_ code computes the metrics.
+The finalize_ code computes the confidence intervals and outputs the .csv.

+	NOTE: must run the 1_, 2_, and 3_ code in the income subfolder first.

+Data was downloaded from IPUMS.
+Then cleaned with the IPUMS .sas program.
+Then I created county FIPS using Paul's method.
+Then, we calculated the number of 19-20 year olds, the number with a high school degree and divided them.